kaylendwyer/template-debug/pages/attend/apply.md

 ## Criteria and Selection Process

-An evaluation committee made up of Institute staff and selected Institute faculty will select participants according to the following criteria:
+An evaluation committee made up of Institute staff and selected Institute instructors will select participants according to the following criteria:

 * the quality and clarity of the statement and description of the project
 * the significance of the project to its community